Who Is This Credit Card Best For?

 - Easy-to-earn annual companion flight credits: The new-cardholder bonus spending requirement is low, and you only need to spend $5,000 on this card over the course of a whole year (about $417 per month, on average) to earn another flight voucher.
 That’s a great deal compared to other similar airline companion pass requirements.

 - Lacking some typical airline-card perks: Spirit charges many fees, including checked baggage fees, ticket printing fees, and even a fee to choose your own seat.
 Most other airlines offer ways to dodge these fees with their credit cards, but the Free Spirit Travel More World Elite Mastercard offers no such relief.

 - No ability to book on other airlines: Many airlines belong to “alliances” that allow cardholders to use miles to book flights on partner airlines.
-Spirit offers no such benefit—your miles can only ever be used on Spirit Airlines flights.
+Spirit offers no such benefit—the only flights you can use these miles for are Spirit flights.